The best rum: top rum brands put to the ultimate drinking test

-This means you can get white, golden, dark, navy, spiced and fruit rum - and then combinations of those types.
-Traditionally rum comes from the Caribbean, but these days you can get it from all over the place including Scotland.
-Here’s a selection every rum lover should try.
+This means you can get all sorts of different kinds of rums, like white, golden, dark, navy, spiced and fruit rum - and even combinations of those key types.
+Traditionally, rum comes from the Caribbean, but these days you can get it from all over the place, including Scotland.

-1. Mount Gay - XO - 43%View now at Amazon
+3. Mount Gay - XO - 43%View now at Amazon